nmlgc/ReC98/README.md

 ## Branches

 * ▶ **`master`: ZUN's original code, without mods or bugfixes** (You are here!)
 * [`debloated`]: Rearchitected version of ZUN's code that is easier to read and modify, and builds smaller and faster PC-98 binaries.
-Only removes [bloat]; all [bugs] and [quirks] from ZUN's original code are left in place. **Ports should start from that branch**, and it's also the recommended base for mods that don't care about similarity to the original binary.
+Only removes [bloat] and [landmines]; all [bugs] and [quirks] from ZUN's original code are left in place. **Ports should start from that branch**, and it's also the recommended base for mods that don't care about similarity to the original binary.
 * [`anniversary`]: Takes `debloated` and additionally fixes [bugs], achieving a smoother and flicker-free gameplay experience on the PC-98 platform while still leaving [quirks] in place.
 Might be an even better starting port for mods and ports.
 * [`BossRush`]
 * [`th03_no_gdc_frequency_check`]: Allows TH03 to be run with the GDC clock set to 5&nbsp;MHz.
 The original game enforces 2.5&nbsp;MHz, but doesn't functionally require it, even on real hardware.